brokenlander/dotfiles/README.md

 - Sets up Git configuration with useful aliases and settings
 - Configures Neovim with your custom setup
 - Configures plugins for Oh-My-ZSH
+- Updates Neovim plugins using Lazy and Mason package managers

 ## Modern CLI Tools

-This configuration uses several modern replacements for traditional command line tools:
+This configuration replaces traditional command line tools with modern alternatives for improved productivity:

 | Traditional | Modern Replacement | Description                             |
 | ----------- | ------------------ | --------------------------------------- |